contentful/field-editors/CONTRIBUTING.md

 To add another package create a new directory in the `packages` folder.
 Since we are using Lerna all package scripts are available from the root by running `lerna run <script_name>`.

+## Internationalization (i18n) setup

+The project supports i18n thanks to the [Lingui library](https://lingui.dev/).

+## Prerequisites & Naming conventions

+To translate your strings, you need to make them identifiable with a translation key, represented by the `id`.

+To ensure uniqueness, consistency, and descriptive keys, the keys follow a naming convention.

+A custom [ESLint rule](./tools/eslint-rules/custom/enforce-translation-key-naming.js) is available to ensure the naming convention is followed, and that only supported projects prefixes are used.

+## Adding translations

+Depending on the structure and complexity of your strings, use the `t` function from `@lingui/core/macro` or the `Trans` react component from `@lingui/react`.
+Important: you have to add a default message to every new key added, in case the frontend application where a package is used, is not providing a translation catalog.

 ## Quality & Code Style

 ### Commit messages